szech/qnap-letsencrypt/README.md

       * Python 2.7
 2. Make sure your NAS is reachable from the public internet under the domain you want to get a certificate for on port 80.
 3. Create a folder to store qnap-letsencrypt in under `/share/YOUR_DRIVE/`.
 Do not create it directly in `/share/`, as it will be lost after a reboot!
-4. Download and unzip [QPython2](http://www.positiv-it.fr/QNAP/APP/QPython2_2.7.11.0_x86.qpkg.zip).
+4. Download and unzip [LetsEncrypt for QNAP](http://www.positiv-it.fr/QNAP/APP/LetsEncrypt_0.5_x86.qpkg.zip).
 Install this by going to the App Center in the QNAP web interface, click on the cog icon and then follow the instructions in the popup.

 ### Setting up a valid ca-bundle and cloning this repo